torquebox/torquebox/README.md

 ### Requirements

-TorqBox requires JRuby 1.7.x running in Ruby 1.9 or 2.0 mode.
+TorqBox requires JRuby 1.7.x running on Java 7+ in Ruby 1.9 or 2.0
+mode.
 The code has only been tested on JRuby 1.7.6 and higher but should work on earlier versions.

 ### Running directly